-Alabama law is not as detailed as the ADA.
-However, public accommodations in Alabama must comply with both sets of law, and both protect your right to bring a service animal with you.
-Learn below which animals qualify as service animals, which public accommodations must allow them, and rules you may need to follow with your service animal.
+Alabama law isn't as detailed as the ADA.
+But public accommodations in Alabama must comply with both state and federal laws.
+And your right to bring a service animal with you is protected by both laws.
+Keep reading to learn:

-Under Alabama law, a service animal is any dog that is individually trained to perform tasks or do work for the benefit of a person with a disability.
-The tasks or work the dog does must be directly related to the person’s disability.
-The ADA uses the same definition of service animals.
-In addition, the ADA covers miniature horses that are individually trained, in some circumstances.
+Under Alabama law and the ADA, a service animal is any dog individually trained to perform tasks or do work for the benefit of a person with a disability.
+In addition, the ADA covers miniature horses that are individually trained.

 Under the ADA, the definition of public accommodations is very broad.
 It includes:

-Under the ADA, a public accommodation may not ask you questions about your disability or demand to see certification or other proof of your animal's training or status.
-If it is not apparent what your service animal does, the establishment may ask you only whether it is a service animal, and what tasks it performs for you.
+Under the ADA, a public accommodation can't ask you questions about your disability or demand to see certification or other proof of your animal's training or status.
+If what your service animal does isn't apparent, the establishment can ask you only two questions:

-Alabama law and the ADA both prohibit public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
-However, you may have to pay for any damage your animal causes.
+Both Alabama law and the ADA prohibit public accommodations from charging a special admission fee or requiring you to pay any other extra cost to have your service animal with you.
+But you'll likely have to pay for any damage your animal causes.

-Under the ADA, your service animal can be excluded from a public accommodation if it poses a direct threat to health and safety.
+Under the ADA, your service animal can be excluded from a public place if it poses a direct threat to health and safety.
 For example, if your dog is aggressively barking and snapping at other customers, the facility can kick the dog out.
-Your animal may also be excluded if it is not housebroken or out of control (and you cannot or won't take steps to control it).
+Your animal can also be excluded if it's not housebroken or it's out of control (and you can't or won't take steps to control it).

-Alabama law prohibits discrimination in leased or purchased housing accommodations against those with any physical disability.
-You must be allowed full and equal access to all housing facilities.
-Alabama's law on service animals in housing, however, applies only to guide dogs that assist those who are totally or partially blind.
-Your landlord may not charge you extra for having a guide dog (although you may have to pay for any damage your animal causes).
-If your lease or rental agreement includes a "no pets" provision, it does not apply to your guide dog.
+The state law bars your landlord from charging you extra for having a guide dog (although you can expect to pay for any damage your animal causes).
+If your lease or rental agreement includes a "no pets" provision, it doesn't apply to your guide dog.